This museum tells the story of the Panacea Society – a remarkable religious community formed in the early twentieth century.

 The museum also incorporates several other buildings, set within the gardens, that formed the original community’s ‘campus’.

-The museum has a small café which serves tea, coffee, soft drinks and a selection of cakes and snacks.
+The museum has a small Tea Shop which serves hot and cold drinks and a selection of cakes and snacks.